 This list is a calendar of various events which are considered to be significant in Australian history and in the development of Australian culture.

-* See also: Timeline of Australian history and culture (a chronological listing of events in Australia).
+* See also: Timeline of Australian history and culture (a chronological listing of significant events in Australian history).

-Cartes de visite (photographic visiting cards) were a phenomenon in Australia in the late 19th century.
-Many of them survive into modern times, thus giving us a glimpse back in time, showing us the faces and fashions of Australians of olden days
+Cartes de visite (visiting cards, with photographs) were a phenomenon in Australia in the mid to late 19th century.
+Many of them survive into modern times, thus giving us a glimpse back in time, showing us the faces and fashions of Australians of olden days.
+In 1866, cabinet cards were introduced into Australia, which were a larger version of the cartes de visite.

-* See also: The IAC online collection of cartes de visite (there are many more which are yet to be scanned and uploaded).
+* See also: 1) The IAC online collection of cartes de visite (there are many more which are yet to be scanned and uploaded); 2) Photography prices (regarding cartes de visite and cabinet cards).

 The dog on the tucker box